miralomaadam/cs244-linux-5.19.10/Documentation/RCU/rcu_dereference.rst

 SPARSE CHECKING OF RCU-PROTECTED POINTERS
 -----------------------------------------

-The sparse static-analysis tool checks for non-RCU access to RCU-protected pointers, which can result in "interesting" bugs due to compiler optimizations involving invented loads and perhaps also load tearing.
+The sparse static-analysis tool checks for direct access to RCU-protected pointers, which can result in "interesting" bugs due to compiler optimizations involving invented loads and perhaps also load tearing.
 For example, suppose someone mistakenly does something like this::